 It won’t be easy, but here’s 1) why it’s worth it and 2) what it means for page builders.

 The Wild West

 Like every meaningful advancement, there are these wild west days of churn to find something that works.
-A lot of great tools and learnings have come out of this, but it has also led to fragmentation across dozens of page builders, theme frameworks, etc. that don’t work well together.
+There have been a lot of great tools and learnings, but there has also been a lot of fragmentation across dozens of page builders, theme frameworks, etc. that don’t work well together.

-If you’ve been around WordPress for a while you’ve likely seen some cringe-worthy examples of this.
-For example, a site with a bloated “multipurpose” theme with bundled functionality…using a page builder…and using WooCommerce or some similar monstrosity.
+If you’ve been around WordPress for a while you’ve seen some cringe-worthy examples of this.
+For example, a site with a bloated “multipurpose” theme…using a page builder…and using WooCommerce or some similar monstrosity.
 It’s a mess.

 Why do we have page builders, theme frameworks, shortcodes, custom post types, and more?
 All to fill the gap between what WordPress core does and what users want.

-The WordPress ecosystem is built around a broken system.
-Bloated themes, widgets, shortcodes, custom post types, menu items, page builders, etc. DO NOT exist because they’re the best way to build a website.
+The WordPress ecosystem is built around a broken system with bloated themes, widgets, shortcodes, custom post types, menu items, page builders, etc. These DO NOT exist because they’re the best way to build a website.
 They DO exist because they’re compensating for WordPress’s shortcomings in fulfilling users’ needs.

 Gutenberg aims to standardize and add these foundational elements that WordPress lacks.

-While experienced users may be used to this (kind of like you get used to a bad knee and don’t notice yourself limping anymore), it’s a bad experience for new users and it’s holding WordPress back.
+While experienced users may be used to this (like you get used to a bad knee and don’t notice limping), it’s a bad experience for new users and it’s holding WordPress back.